Comparison

 Where Seeking Alpha shines

-- More contributor voices on single names
+- More contributor voices on any single name, including real-time news reactions

-- News and earnings commentary depth
+- Strong earnings and corporate event commentary depth

 Where Cognitor shines

-- Multilingual education for global investors
+- Multilingual education surfaces serve global ETF investors beyond English-only

 Who it suits best